KatherineMichel/setting-up-an-open-source-project/README.md

 * Have team members work on the same code base, but have separate repo that you send pull requests to that only your operations manager or team lead can accept

 ## Issues

-Types of GitHub Comments
-* On the pull request
-* On the commit
-* On a line

-Commenting Enhancements
-* @ mentioning

 Mention an issue in a commit and will show up in the issue and notify anyone subscribed to issue: